 That’s when Jain decided to put this land to good use.
 Around 400 kg of garbage was collected from the now 110-acre plot.
 WWF and local conservation experts were consulted to chart a plan to convert this neglected land into a nature reserve.
 Weeds were uprooted to enable the local grasses and ferns to grow.
 Watering holes were constructed to attract birds and mammals.

 The locals of the neighbouring villages were involved as well, in this drive to rebuild the ecosystem.
 Convincing them not to bring their cattle inside (the reserve) to graze or chop the wood was tough.
 Ecological preservation had to go hand-in-hand with economic sustenance for the locals.

 The efforts, kick-started in 2013, have come to fruition now.
 Endemic trees like deodar and silver oak have flourished.
-Fifty species of ferns, 40 species of grass, 80 species of fungi and mushrooms, 300 of flowering plants and over a 100 of birds have been recorded at the Jabarkhet Nature Reserve.
+Fifty species of ferns, 40 species of grass, 80 species of fungi and mushrooms, 300 of flowering plants and hundreds of birds have been recorded at the Jabarkhet Nature Reserve.

 Viru, our guide at Jabarkhet suggested we go to the reserve late afternoon, so we could experience the forest come alive at sunset.
 We met at the gate of the reserve.
 Three women from the village of Kolti (7 km below Jabarkhet), were in charge of entry that day.
 We paid our entry fees and stepped inside.

 Viru now gave us a broad orientation of the nature reserve.
 Comfortable walking trails were laid along different parts of the reserve; most of these trails could be completed in anything between 2-4 hours, depending on how often we halted.
 Anyone with basic fitness levels could traverse most of these trails.